-The most effective safety measure to prevent contamination is the cotton or fiber plug in each pipet.
+The most effective safety measure to prevent contamination is the cotton or fiber plug in each pipette.
 Even if a sterile filter is installed in a Pipet-Aid, the first time an aerosol comes in contact with the bottom membrane, the filter is rendered forever nonsterile.
-The only thing that prevents this from happening is the plug in the pipet itself, which prevents aerosols from leaving the pipet and prevents them from entering.
+The only thing that prevents this from happening is the plug in the pipette itself, which prevents aerosols from leaving the pipette and prevents them from entering.
 Drummond “self-locking” TC filters are supplied nonsterile because we believe there is no effective and practical method to maintain sterility in these devices.

 Determine a suitable area to place the mounting bracket and clean the surface with isopropyl alcohol.
 On the back of the mounting bracket there are three adhesive strips, pull the black removal tabs off these strips and press the mounting bracket firmly in place for thirty (30) seconds.

 To remove the mounting bracket from the inside of the hood, gently pull the removal tabs straight down until the bracket releases from inside the hood.